Feo Amante Web Shoppe THRILLER / SUSPENSE

 THERE IS NO SUCH THING AS PARALLEL EVOLUTION!

 (Read anything by Stephen Jay Gould, but especially The Burgess Shale).
 Of all the reasons why they should have known where they were, the most obvious is life.
 Every person, every oak tree, every blade of grass should have been a clue.
-And let’s not even get into the fact that the apes spoke perfect, 20th century English!
-At the very least they could have made mention of the idea that perhaps after they left Earth some one invented faster than light space travel and colonized this world a thousand years before they got there.
+And let's not even get into the fact that the apes spoke perfect, 20th century English!
+At the very least they could have made mention of the idea that perhaps after they left Earth some one invented faster than light space travel.

 !!!UNFAIR RACIAL CLICHÉ ALERT!!!